Updated April 10, 2023

-- The one of the major difference between Mercurial tool and Git tool is ease of use of the tool.
-The mercurial tool is comparatively easy to use tool compared to Git tool.
-The less experience can also use the mercurial tool very easily but the Git tool needs proper experienced user to use.
-The user can more easily learn the Mercurial tool features and can learn to use the tool much more easy compared to the Git tool.
+- One of the major difference between the Mercurial tool and the Git tool is the ease of use of the tool.
+The mercurial tool is a comparatively easy to use tool compared to the Git tool.
+The less experience can also easily use the mercurial tool, but the Git tool needs a proper experienced user to use.
+The user can learn the Mercurial tool features more easily and learn to use the tool much easier than the Git tool.

 - The other major difference between Git and Mercurial tool is flexibility.
-The Git tool is more flexible compared to Mercurial tool.
-There are many features offered by the Git tool that are not present ion Mercurial tool.
-The Git tool is also more powerful when it is compared to Mercurial tool.
-The Git tool offers low-level command to the user however, this functionality is not present in Mercurial tool and many features are hidden in the Mercurial tool by default.
+The Git tool is more flexible compared to the Mercurial tool.
+There are many features offered by the Git tool that is not present in the Mercurial tool.
+The Git tool is also more powerful when it is compared to the Mercurial tool.
+The Git tool offers a low-level command to the user; however, this functionality is not present in the Mercurial tool, and many features are hidden in the Mercurial tool by default.

-- The other difference between two is push and pull feature.
-Both the version management tools offer the functionality of push and pull feature.
-The pull feature is more easy to execute in Git tool compared to Mercurial tool.
-The push feature is comparatively easy in Mercurial tool compared to Git tool.
-In Git tool the programmers have the option to change local repository and can use pull feature.
-However, in Mercurial tool the user can do the external push in local repository.
+- The other difference between the two is the push and pull feature.
+Both the version management tools offer the functionality of the push and pull feature.
+The pull feature is easier to execute in the Git tool compared to the Mercurial tool.
+The push feature is comparatively easy in the Mercurial tool compared to the Git tool.
+In the Git tool, the programmers can change the local repository and use the pull feature.
+However, in the Mercurial tool, the user can do the external push in a local repository.

-- The other difference between two is need of duplicate repository.
-In Git tool the risk of errors is always present in working repository thus, there is always a requirement of the working repository duplicacy.
-On other hand, no such requirement is there in Mercurial tool to make the duplicate working repository.
+- The other difference between the two is the need for a duplicate repository.
+In the Git tool, the risk of errors is always present in the working repository; thus, there is always a requirement of the working repository duplicacy.
+On the other hand, no such requirement is there in the Mercurial tool to make the duplicate working repository.

-- The other major difference between two tools is the preference of tool.
-The Mercurial tool is mostly preferred in that case where there is requirement of very small team so that time can be save and less risk of work lost.
-The Git tool is mostly preferred when there is requirement of working in open environment and user can do the push, pull or commit from any place and there is no breakage of code for the application.
+- The other major difference between the two tools is the preference of the tool.
+The Mercurial tool is mostly preferred when there is a requirement of a very small team so that time can be saved and less risk of work lost.
+The Git tool is mostly preferred when there is a requirement of working in an open environment, and a user can do the push, pull or commit from any place, and there is no breakage of code for the application.

-- The other difference is method of commit in tool.
-In the Git tool when there is requirement to commit the code the tool provide one extra layer named as “layer of indirection”.
-However, in the Mercurial tool no extra layer is present for code commit and the tool offers the simple interface for the code commit.
+- The other difference is a method of a commit in the tool.
+In the Git tool, when there is a requirement to commit the code, the tool provides one extra layer named “layer of indirection”.
+However, in the Mercurial tool, no extra layer is present for code commit, and the tool offers a simple interface for the code commit.

 Mercurial vs Git Comparison Table